ElektraInitiative/libelektra/doc/tutorials/arrays.md

 ## Array Keys

-Since Elektra sorts keys alphabetically we can use the key-value pair structure described above to store sequences of values (aka. arrays).
+Since Elektra keys sorts keys alphabetically, we can use the key-value pair structure described above to store sequences of values (aka. arrays).

 ### Empty Arrays